 If you’ve been deferred from your top choice college, it means that the school will look at you again in the Regular decision round.
 It is not over.
-The word on the street is that many schools deferred tons of students this year in order to see what the next round of applications look like.
-What can you do about it?
+The word on the street is that many schools deferred tons of students each year in order to see what the next round of applications looks like.
+It also helps their admissions rate to go down, making them seem more selective when they admit the same number of and type of student every year. what can you do about it?

 Meanwhile, now that the Early Decision acceptance rates are out, revisit your school list to decide if other colleges may be tough given your current profile.
-A small portion of deferred students do get admitted every year, but the reality is that most are rejected in the RD round.
-So, apply to the other schools on your Regular decision list and make sure there is a good balance of reach, target, and safety options.
+A small portion of deferred students do get admitted every year, but your strategy should be to look forward and get excited about other schools on your list.

 ED II – is this an option for you?